Area of Refuge Requirements in Alabama

 A two-way communication system is not required in areas with ramps, and areas where a two-way communication system is provided within areas of refuge.

-Cornell’s 4800 Series Area of Refuge assistance system meets all of Alabama’s building code requirements.
-Recieve a free quote today!Free Build Quote
+Cornell’s Sentinel AOR system was designed to meet Alabama’s building code requirements.
+Receive a free quote today!Free Build Quote

 Area of Rescue Assistance Sign Requirements

 Alabama building code requires areas of refuge are clearly marked with appropriate signage.
 IBC 1011.1 states:

 - Each door providing access to an area of refuge from an adjacent floor area shall be identified by a sign stating: AREA OF REFUGE

 - Each door providing access to an exterior area for assisted rescue shall be identified by a sign stating: EXTERIOR AREA FOR ASSISTED RESCUE